Alzheimer’s and Storytelling: Sharing Memories With Loved Ones

 Anchored in recent scientific research and enriched with case studies, it offers an insightful analysis of how narrative interactions can nurture communication and safeguard memories for those grappling with this neurodegenerative disorder.

-Moreover, practical are provided to effectively utilise storytelling for enhancing the quality of life for Alzheimer’s patients and their loved ones.
+Moreover, practical tips are provided to effectively utilise storytelling for enhancing the quality of life for Alzheimer’s patients and their loved ones.

 Key Takeaways: